Erdiko/authorize/README.md

 Installation
 ------------
-Add package using composer
+Add the eridko/authorize package using composer with this command:

 `composer require erdiko/authorize`

 How to Use
 ----------

-Once you have installed, the package is ready to start.
-It bring a basic Role based Admin validation out of the box.
+Once you have installed the package you are ready to start.
+Basic Role based Admin validation works out of the box!

-To start using it just creating an instance of `Authorizer` class, that will only expect an instance of `AuthenticationManagerInterface` from symfony/security package.
+To start using it in your code just create an instance of `Authorizer` class.
+This class will expect an instance of `AuthenticationManagerInterface` from symfony/security package as a constructor parameter.

 Here's an example:
  ```php